misterEarly/batch-photo-editor/readme.md

 output:
 - resized images, width their original longest side now equal to given max lenght, and the other resized so that it fits

+## rename.py: renaming

+this code can rename pictures, right now as a very specific schema

+you should check your file names and wanted names and make changes accordingly